cqcallaw/openbsd-router/README.md

 pass out proto 41 from $wan to $tunnel keep state
 ```

-Reload pf rules (`pfctl -f /etc/pf.conf`) for the change to take effect.
+Reload pf rules with `pfctl -f /etc/pf.conf` for the change to take effect.

 ## Dynamic Client Endpoint Updates
-If your ISP assigns you a dynamic IPv4 address (as many ISPs do), you will need to notify Hurricane Electric's servers when the tunnel's IPv4 client endpoint changes.
+If your ISP assigns dynamic IPv4 addresses (as many ISPs do), Hurricane Electric's servers must be notified when the tunnel's IPv4 client endpoint changes.
 This is best accomplished with a script that runs as a cronjob.

 ```
 #!/bin/sh